Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 Step #2: Create a right campaign structure

-Ads you create in Facebook Ads Manager have three levels (parts):
+The advertising campaign that you create in Facebook Ads Manager has three levels (parts):

 - campaign level